Xiaomi 14: Connectivity

 Xiaomi 14 Pro Titanium Edition and Xiaomi 14 Ultra are the first Xiaomi phones to support satellite communication.

 Software

 The Xiaomi 14 and Xiaomi 14 Pro are the first smartphones to receive the new Xiaomi HyperOS operating system, that succeeds MIUI.
 On both models, Xiaomi HyperOS is based on Android 14.
 Xiaomi 14 Ultra features the same software.
 Later, all three models were updated to Xiaomi HyperOS 2 based on Android 15.
+Later in November of 2025, all Xiaomi Smartphones (Model 14 - Better Models) got updated to HyperOS 3 Based on Android 16.
+It is known to be the biggest OS Update in HyperOS History.